jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

     :end-before: # [end-conditional_jump_opcodes]

-* Similar to before, the microcode instructions will be stored in a list
+* Similar to before, the microcode instructions are stored in a list
 * The specific microcodes for each instruction are created with bitwise OR on the control signal constants

 * The difference here versus before is